Why I am Misunderstood as a Blogger

 Not fully belonging in India anymore.
 Not fully brave enough to return abroad either.

-And meanwhile the internet continues its circus.
+Meanwhile the internet continues its circus.

 The world rewards performance heavily now.